We are a couple of days into 2013, and by now those of you who have decided to give up smoking may be wavering a little.

-The top instant access ISA today that he could open with £1 comes from Tesco, and pays 2.30%.
-Putting in £204 a month, at the end of the year he'd be sat on £2,473, an improvement of just £8 on the instant access account and nearly £20 better off if he just kept the cash in his wallet.
+He could open the Marks & Spencer Advantage Cash ISA, which pays 2.75%.
+Putting in £204 a month, at the end of the year he'd be sat on £2,485, an improvement of a little over £10 on the instant access account and more than £40 better off if he just kept the cash in his wallet.

 But I still think he could do better.